2021 NCFR Conference Program Highlights

 For more about Dr. Jones, watch her Emory PA Program Commencement Address; her presentation Dismantling Racism in the Children and Nature Movement; and her TEDx presentation Allegories on Race and Racism.

 Special Session: Thursday, Nov.
 4

 Racial, Ethnic, & Cultural Influences on Black Mental Health during COVID-19: Lessons Learned and Findings

-Suzanne Randolph Cunningham, Ph.D., is chief science officer, senior research scientist, and director of continuing education of MayaTech.
-She is associate professor emerita of Family Science at the University of Maryland School of Public Health.
+Suzanne Randolph Cunningham, Ph.D., is chief science officer, senior research scientist, and director of continuing education of MayaTech, an applied public health research firm.
+She served as senior researcher for the Association of Black Psychologists (ABPsi) COVID-19 Needs Assessment Project.
+She is also associate professor emerita of Family Science at the University of Maryland School of Public Health.
 Dr. Randolph Cunningham has over 35 years of methodological expertise in survey, experimental, and evaluation research designs applied to the study of social and human services, and public health programs and policies.